rajrajeshwergupta/raj_bot1/README.md

 # Autonomous Mobile Robot Project

-This repository contains the code and resources for my autonomous mobile robot project, developed and tested using the **ROS2 Foxy** framework and **Gazebo Classic** simulations.
+This repository contains the code and resources for my autonomous mobile robot project, developed and tested using the **ROS2 Humble** framework and **Gazebo (Fortress)** simulations.
 The project showcases a fully functional virtual robot capable of mapping, localization, and navigation.

 ---